dockstore/dockstore-documentation/docs/dictionary.rst

 preemptible
 -----------
     A type of :ref:`dict GCP` :ref:`dict VM` which may have its running jobs interrupted at any given time, and will be shut down if running for more than 24 hours.
-A preemptible machine is significantly cheaper than a standard VM, at the cost of possibly stopping before your computational work is finish.
+A preemptible machine is significantly cheaper than a standard VM, at the cost of possibly stopping before your computational work is finished.
 You can use preemptible machines when running workflows on GCP backends to save on compute costs.

 .. note:: This term as we define it here is associated with Google and may have different definitions in other contexts.